didix21/mdutils/README.md

 ## Paragraph and Text Format

-mdutils allows you to create paragraph, line breaks or simply write text:
+mdutils allows you to create paragraphs, line breaks or simply write text:
 ### New Paragraph Method